imgag/megSAP/doc/gsvar_format.md

 - The `##ANALYSISTYPE=` header specifies the analysis type.
 It can be present only once.
 Valid analysis types are:
 	`GERMLINE_SINGLESAMPLE`, `GERMLINE_MULTISAMPLE`,  `GERMLINE_TRIO`,  `SOMATIC_SINGLESAMPLE`,  `SOMATIC_PAIR`

+- The `##PIPELINE=` header specifies the analysis pipeline used to perform the analysis.

 - The `##SAMPLE=` header specifies the analyzed sample name(s) and can contain additional annotations.
 It can be present several times.

 - The `##DESCRIPTION=` header describes columns.
 It can be present several times.